Equuleus

-Notable features
+Features

 The constellation Equuleus as it can be seen by the naked eye.

+The constellation Equuleus showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 The constellation Equuleus, color and contrast enhanced.

 Stars

+Bayer gave 4 stars Bayer designations Alpha through Delta as the most prominent stars in the constellation.
+In 1801, Bode added more designations through Lambda, but only Epsilon remained in use (Lambda is technically still in use, but some atlases often don't include it).

 The brightest star in Equuleus is α Equulei, traditionally called Kitalpha, a yellow star magnitude 3.9, 186 light-years from Earth.
 Its traditional name means "the section of the horse".

 There are few variable stars in Equuleus.
 Only around 25 are known, most of which are faint. γ Equulei is an α^{2} CVn variable star, ranging between magnitudes 4.58 and 4.77 over a period of around 12½ minutes.
 It is a white star 115 light-years from Earth, and has an optical companion of magnitude 6.1, 6 Equulei.
 It is divisible in binoculars.
 6 Equulei is an astrometric binary system itself, with an apparent magnitude of 6.07.
 R Equulei is a Mira variable that ranges between magnitudes 8.0 and 15.7 over nearly 261 days.
 It has a spectral type of M3e-M4e and has an average B-V colour index of +1.41.

 Equuleus contains some double stars of interest. γ Equulei consists of a primary star with a magnitude around 4.7 (slightly variable) and a secondary star of magnitude 11.6, separated by 2 arcseconds. ε Equulei is a triple star also designated 1 Equulei.
 The system, 197 light-years away, has a primary of magnitude 5.4 that is itself a binary star; its components are of magnitude 6.0 and 6.3 and have a period of 101 years.
 The secondary is of magnitude 7.4 and is visible in small telescopes.
 The components of the primary are becoming closer together and will not be divisible in amateur telescopes beginning in 2015. δ Equulei is a binary star with an orbital period of 5.7 years, which at one time was the shortest known orbital period for an optical binary.
 The two components of the system are never more than 0.35 arcseconds apart.